openresty/lua-resty-memcached-shdict/README.md

 1. Automatically handles and logs any errors while accessing the Memcached server or `lua_shared_dict`.
 1. Automatically uses connection pools for all the Memcached queries.
-1. Automatically returns stale (or expired) data item in the local shm cache when a cache miss happens *and* some other light threads are already querying Memcached and updating the cache.
+1. Automatically returns stale (or expired) data item in the local shm cache when a cache miss happens *and* some other light threads are already querying Memcached and updating the cache for the same key.
 1. Automatically retry querying Memcached when failures happen (like intermittent network issues).

 This library is mostly used for cases that use Memcached or Memcached-compatible servers as the